mierkulova-tech/mierkulova-tech/README.md

 ## 👋 About Me

-I'm a Junior Python Backend Developer transitioning from Systems Analysis to backend engineering.
+I'm a Curious & Ambitious Python Backend Developer transitioning from Systems Analysis to backend engineering.
 Currently based in Hamburg, Germany, with a strong mathematical foundation and proven ability to build production-ready systems.
 Graduating from ITCareerHub.de Python Backend Developer program in January 2026.

 **Key Strengths:**
 - 🎯 Strong mathematical & analytical thinking